-If you’re on the Kiwi Classic, Masterpiece, or Short South, your day begins with a boat trip around Milford Sound, one of the highlights of any New Zealand holiday!
+If you’re on the Kiwi Classic, Masterpiece, or Pure South, your day begins with a boat trip around Milford Sound, one of the highlights of any New Zealand holiday!
 You’ll then make you way back towards Te Anau, as the road winds through Fiordland National Park with mountains such as Mount Christina, Mount Mitchelson and Mount Talbot dominating the skyline.
 As you journey through Fiordland, you’ll encounter the Homer Tunnel.
 The construction of the tunnel was an epic task.
 Work was started in 1935 with the 1.2 km tunnel opening 19 years later in 1954.
 It’s a great spot to see some locals in the form of the notoriously cheeky native Kea, who can usually be seen hanging around near the tunnel entrance.

 In addition to a wide range of wildlife, guests are amazed by an array of waterfalls along the route – you never know where you’ll spot the next!